max-conroy/Per-Scholas-Capstone-Project-2/README.md

-### Maximilian Conroy's repository for the a CI/CD pipeline, which is the final capstone project in the Per Scholas Cloud DevOps program
+### Maximilian Conroy's repository for a CI/CD pipeline, which is the final capstone project in the Per Scholas Cloud DevOps program

 ### Goals of this project:
 - Use tools like Terraform, kind, vagrant, Cloud Formation, etc (IaC) to provision a Kubernetes environment.